-Here, two years later, that third cellmate returned and he was placed into my current cell.
+Here, two years later, that third cellmate has been returned to general population due to violating RDAP program guidelines and he was placed into my cell.

 I had no idea what to expect of him.
 I wondered, and still wonder, if it’s possible he has changed in the two years he was in RDAP.